firehydrant/fhcli/readme.md

 ### Actions

 * `event` Submits a change event to the FH API
+* `exec` Executes a command and submits a corresponding change event to the FH API
 * `init` Configures the client for subsequent invocations

 ### Parameters